Janires

-Childhood and Youth
+Early life

-Janires was born in Vitória, capital of Espírito Santo.
-He never met his biological father and lived his early life with his mother, called Luzia.
+Janires Magalhães Manso was born in Vitória, Espírito Santo in May 22, 1953.
+He never met his biological father and lived his early life with his mother Luzia.
 Since his childhood he did not understand his mother's explanations and advice, and ended up getting involved with drugs at the age of twelve, living this reality for about seven years.